-GAIA method has been developed to optimize trials, by avoiding to unnecessarily grow some reference varieties of common knowledge^{ll}.
-The principle is to compute a phenotypic distance between each pair of varieties, this distance being a sum of distances on each individual observed characteristic.
-The originality^{mm} of the method relies on the possibility given to the crop expert to express his confidence on the differences observed, by giving weights to the difference for each observed characteristic.
+The GAIA method has been developed to optimize trials, by avoiding to unnecessarily grow the growing of some reference of the varieties in the variety collection The principle is to compute a phenotypic distance between each pair of varieties, this distance being a sum of distances on each individual observed characteristic.
+The originality background of the method relies on the possibility given to the crop expert to express his confidence on the differences observed, by giving weights to the difference for each observed characteristic.

-The GAIA methodology is mainly used after a first growing cycle to identify those varieties of common knowledge which can be excluded from the subsequent growing cycle(s) because they are "Distinct Plus" (see TGP/8/1 Part II section 1.3.2.1 [cross ref.]) from all the candidate varieties.
+The GAIA methodology is mainly used after a first growing cycle to identify those varieties of common knowledge in the variety collection which can be excluded from the subsequent growing cycle(s) because they are "Distinct Plus" (see TGP/8/1 Part II section 1.3.2.1 [cross ref.]) from all the candidate varieties.
 GAIA can also identify similar varieties, on which the DUS examiner will need to focus attention in the subsequent growing cycle